KULeuven-COSIC/MIRATH-in-HW/src_tb/README.md

   Runs multiple back-to-back **sign/verify** tests.
 The number of runs is controlled by the parameter `DEFAULT_NUM_RUNS` near the top of the file.
 For each run, cycle counts are printed, and if all runs complete successfully, average signing and verification cycle counts are reported at the end.

 * **`tb_sign_verify_50_det.sv`**
  Runs 50 predetermined back-to-back **sign/verify** tests and checks important transcript values for correctness.
-Golden keygen results have been derived by the Reference C implementation of Mirath.
+Golden reference results have been derived by the Reference C implementation of Mirath.

 ## :gear: Changing test vectors
 The provided testbenches already include preloaded values, so it is best to first run them as-is before modifying seeds or messages.